vichargrave/vichargrave.github.io/_pages/about.md

 ## Free Stuff Licensing

-You can find most of the code from this site on [Github](https://github.com/vichargrave?tab=repositories){:target="_blank"}.
-All of the code is licensed according to the [Apache License, Version 2.0]("http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"}.
+All of my code is licensed according to the [Apache License, Version 2.0]("http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"}.
 You are free to use it how ever you want.
 I've made every effort to test the code so it works according to the tests outlined in each blog.
 However, I take no responsibility for its suitability or use as stated in the Apache License.

 ## Helping You Figure Stuff Out